 Ultra-Orthodox Growth: The ultra-Orthodox community, with a fertility rate of 6.4 births per woman, is driving demand for larger homes in cities like Beit Shemesh and Bnei Brak.

-Remote Work: 82% of remote workers prioritize homes with office spaces, fueling renovations and demand for larger square footage.
+Remote Work: many remote workers prioritize homes with office space, fueling renovations and demand for larger square footage.

 4. Sustainability and Climate Challenges